daxida/iirs/README.md

 ## Testing

 - `cargo test` for unit tests.
-- [Justfile](https://github.com/casey/just) for individual tests against sequences.
-Some use the Linux profiler [perf](https://en.wikipedia.org/wiki/Perf_(Linux)).
-To see the full list of commands use `just -l`.
 - `bench.rs` benches against a single file.
 To use together with `just bench` after modifying the parameters in `bench.rs`.
 To test against different features you can add them as arguments: `just bench parallel` or `just bench parallel tabulation`.
 - `logs.rs` benches against the cpp binary.
 You will need a [IUPACpal](https://github.com/steven31415/IUPACpal) binary (and they only support Linux).
 The binary is expected to be in the bench folder, but that can be changed in `logs.rs` and `validate.py`.
 - Note that `just heatmap` requires the python libraries listed in `bench/requirements.txt`.